pedramkh8/TrueLayer/README.md

 ## About APIs
 This rest API consist of two Get APIs:
-All responses consist of a json consist of result, success, and errors:
+All APIs return json.
+Response contains result, success, and errors:
 - Success is a boolan field and indicate that the request is succesful or not.
 (If the success is true, result has value and otherwise errors has value)
 - Result consist of the return values of the API.
 - Errors which is a list of object, consist of message and type.
 Message is the description of error and type is a unique number for type of errors.